 Who Are We?
 We may think we know the answer to this question, but there are possibilities we haven’t considered.
-For example, we may think that what we are is inside our bodies, but perhaps that’s wrong.
+For example, we may think that our we are inside our bodies, but perhaps that’s wrong.
 Why do we end where our bodies do?
 After all, our skin is porous and interacts with the environment.
 We can’t survive for more than a few minutes without the air, so why isn’t the air as much a part of us as our lungs or legs?
 And for us there is no breathable air without plants, so why aren’t they a part of us too?
 In fact, our existence depends on the earth’s ecosystem and the sun.
 Following this line of thinking, our existence ultimately depends on the entire universe.

 So perhaps we aren’t egos inside bags of skin; perhaps we aren’t separate egos at all.
 Maybe we are like windows, apertures or vortexes through which the universe is conscious of itself for a brief moment.
 While we are fond of saying things like “I came into this world,” as if our essence was preparing to wage war on reality, isn’t it more accurate to say, “I came out of the universe?”
 Don’t people come out of the universe like leaves come out of trees, or waves come out of oceans?